 [Registry]\ManageSoft\Launcher\CurrentVersion\ TrustedLocations\<serverkey> ndsensNetType ndsensNetType applies only on Windows devices.
-This value determines when a When connected to network trigger is deemed to have occurred, causing the command given by ndsensNetUp to be executed (the ndsensNetUp preference is for internal use only and is not documented for that purpose; do not change its value).
+This value determines when a When connected to network trigger is deemed to have occurred, causing the command given by ndsensNetUp to be executed.
 It will only trigger if the network is of a certain type.
 There are three possible values: